yu-fung-hang/websocket-real-time-tracker/README.md

 # WebSocket Real-time Tracker

+This project is a twin project of [SockJS Real-time Tracker](https://github.com/sing-fung/sockjs-real-time-tracker).

-This project is a WebSocket template that fetches data from MongoDB at regular intervals.
+It is a websocket-server template that fetches data from MongoDB at regular intervals.

 ## Prerequisites
 * Maven 3.6.0 or higher versions